sigbla/sigbla-app/docs/content/batching.md

 As you can see from the output, we're now back to receiving 4 events at once during the manually implemented move operation.

-The only change we did was to put these operations within `table { .. }`, which is how you invoke and define what goes into the batch.
+The only change we did was to put these operations within `batch(table) { .. }`, which is how you initiate and define what goes into the batch.

 So what's going on?